 Throughout Blinded by the Light characters will burst into song, not unlike a musical.
 While at the market Javed sees a girl he likes, Eliza (Nell Williams).
 Listening to Springsteen on his headphones, he begins to serenade her with “Thunder Road”.
 The crowd begins to sing along, people dance, not in a choreographed clean way.
 But in a mass of joyous messy movement because the rhythm moves you.

 Some might think the movie corny.
 Or too on the nose.
 Those who do so will miss one of the best scenes of ecstatic joy.
 Javed, Eliza, and Roops break into the school radio station and put on “Born to Run“.
 What follows is an expression of pure simple joy.
-The joy of freedom, the joy of life, the joy of friendship, love, and family, an anything else.
+The joy of freedom, the joy of life, the joy of friendship, love, family, and anything else.

 At one point, Malik tells his son.
 “Go.
 Be a writer.
 Just don’t forget us.”
 Subtlety is not the movie’s strong point, which is okay, sometimes subtly can be overrated.
 The bluntness works, the line as uttered by Ghir manages to bring a tear to my eye.
 Because in his voice you can hear the fear not of being forgotten, but of losing his son; of having his son forget not just him but who they are as a people as well.